Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 This means the company would receive £22,500 directly from HMRC, significantly improving cash flow and reducing the effective cost of production.

-1. Submitting a Claim with HMRC
+Submitting a Claim with HMRC

 Your TTR claim must be submitted as part of your company's Corporation Tax return.
-Key points to remember:

-• Claims must be made within two years of the end of the final accounting period of the production
+• Claims must be made within two years of the end of the final accounting period of the production (but can also be made before the final accounting period if the claim crosses multiple periods)

 • You'll need to complete the specific TTR sections of the CT600 form